Domestic Violence Charges During Stay-at-Home Orders

 This pandemic is putting unprecedented strain on all Americans, and some may react in unpredictable ways.
 We ask that you put the well-being of yourself and loved ones above all else.

 Our attorneys are here if you need legal guidance during this time, and any time.
-Don’t hesitate to contact the Mary Beth Harrell Law Firm so we can protect your rights and keep you safe.
+Don’t hesitate to contact the Mary Beth Harrell Criminal Defense and DWI Lawyers so we can protect your rights and keep you safe.
 Call us in Killeen, Copperas Cove, or Waco at 254-680-4655, or visit our contact page, and schedule your consultation today.